Budgeting sucks.

 Low Effort – High Impact

-Wouldn’t it be nice if every budget cut we made was easy and had a huge impact on our ability to save more money?
+This is obviously the return on effort sweet spot.
+Doing less work and getting more results!
+Wouldn’t it be nice if every budget cut made was easy and greatly impacted the ability to save more money?

 1. Budget cuts that have a recurring benefit